sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/DMIA_Exercises_2.md

 ### supplementary
 - 12,20(same as 14,16 where the binomial tree is one special Sk-tree where "the child" is specified as "the leftmost child"),28,32,36 skipped
 - [ ] 1
+  See `git log -p` where I may assume cycle as the definition in wikipedia ensuring distinct vertices when reading mcs.
   - > the addition of an edge connecting two *nonadjacent* vertices based on "a simple graph", only "nonadjacent" is possible.
   - "only if" [see][one_cycle_when_tree_plus_one_edge]